 So I jumped into the car on that Saturday morning with a week’s worth of clothes and nowhere in particular in mind to go.
 I just thought it would be easier to be alone for this first Christmas if I was someplace totally different from where I usually was or had been accustomed to be.
 I had planned to get into Toronto that night, maybe see if I could rent a girl to spend some time in my hotel room with me, then drive somewhere else on Christmas Eve - but where, I didn’t quite know.

 That was the plan.
 Or at least, that had been the plan.
-Now I was stuck at the side of Canada’s busiest highway, on a cold, Saturday night, waiting for a tow truck.
+Now I was stuck at the side of Canada’s busiest highway, on a cold, late Saturday afternoon, waiting for a tow truck.
 Snow was falling, snow on snow, on snow, on fucking snow.
 Screw it all, anyway.